-The implementations of this interface can be found under the eu.excitementproject.tl.composition.collapsedgraphgenerator package.
+The implementations of this interface can be found under the eu.excitementproject.tl.composition.graphoptimizer package.

-For implementing this interface it is recommended to extend the AbstractCollapsedGraphGenerator class.
+For implementing this interface it is recommended to extend the AbstractGraphOptimizer class.
 This abstract implementation contains auxiliary methods that are expected to be common over different implementations.

 For information on the implementation(s) of this module see section 6.2.2.

+Confidence Calculator Module: interface ConfidenceCalculator (eu.excitementproject.tl.composition.api)

+General Description

+This module reads category confidence scores stored in a collapsed graph, combines them to a final score per category per node and adds this information to the graph.
+For more details see section 2.3.1.

+API Methods

+The interface contains one method:

+void computeCategoryConfidences(EntailmentGraphCollapsed entailmentGraph) throws ConfidenceCalculatorException

+This method computes category confidence scores per node in the input graph and adds this information to the input graph.

+@param entailmentGraph – the collapsed entailment graph to be matched against

+@throws ConfidenceCalculatorException if the calculation fails

+Related Data Structure & Other Notes

+The implementations of this interface can be found under the eu.excitementproject.tl.composition.confidencecalculator package.

+For implementing this interface it is recommended to extend the AbstractConfidenceCalculator class.
+This abstract implementation contains auxiliary methods that are expected to be common over different implementations.
+For information on the implementation(s) of this module see section 6.2.3.

 Node Matcher Module: interface NodeMatcher (eu.excitementproject.tl.composition.api)

 General Description

-This module matches a given FragmentGraph against a given EntailmentGraphRaw and returns a set of NodeMatch-es.
+This module matches a given FragmentGraph against a given EntailmentGraphCollapsed and returns a set of NodeMatch-es.
 For more details see section 2.3.1.

 API Methods